-BPMH is an interdisciplinary undergraduate Minor that allows students to choose from a wide range of courses in Buddhist Studies, cognitive science, medical anthropology, psychology of religion, health psychology, and sociological analyses of physical and mental health.
+BPMH is a radically interdisciplinary undergraduate Minor that allows students to choose from a wide range of courses in Buddhist Studies, cognitive science, medical anthropology, psychology of religion, health psychology, and sociological analyses of physical and mental health.

 Our Program’s Rationale

 BPMH is an interdisciplinary (or transdisciplinary) Minor that specifically responds to conversations between scientists, academics, activists, clinicians, and religious practitioners about how Buddhist ideas, practices, and communities may contribute to individual, communal, psycho-social, and ecological health.
 Global mental health professionals explore how psychotherapy and Buddhist practices are mutually supportive; scientific research addresses how mindfulness and other Buddhist-inspired therapeutic methods may enhance health and well-being; and global movements of contemplative activism are led and inspired by Buddhist engagement with systemic oppression, climate justice, and decolonization.
 These are some of the issues addressed in our courses.

 Our program is increasingly popular among university students who

 - are interested in global and diverse models of mental health and well-being;